Grafikart/BlogMVC/Yii/docs/help-dev.md

 So, i was not building an application that just *can run*, i was building something that would be *usable*.

+### Q: Why are you using PHP dates to fetch records for some time interval from database?
+It's better to use native DB functions.

+**A**: I would love to do that, but i've stuck with PostgreSQL.
+I tried to start with simple current date/time expressions, but PostgreSQL banned my every move;
+i guess i just lack some experience to work this out correctly.
+You can inspect my attempts to create a unified expression provider in `components/services/DatabaseService.php`.

 ### Q: You did something wrong, Yii has a native tool for that!

 **A**: I'm afraid i'm a conservative type guy.
 It's hard for me to learn new